jgreathouse9/mlsynth/Vignettes/RPCA/RPCAVignette.md

 # Conclusion

 The central conclusion from these results is that donor selection is important for SCM studies, with the ```PCASC``` class of ```mlsynth``` offering a way to systematically choose the donor pool we use along with robust algorithms to denoise our observed outcomes to generate counterfactuals.
-In cases where we cannot obtain coviarates (the inclusion of which is also a subjective decision in SCM work) or we have many potential controls, ```PCASC``` can filter the most relevant controls out from a pool of irrelvant ones.
+In cases where we cannot obtain covariates (the inclusion of which is also a subjective decision in SCM work) or we have many potential controls, ```PCASC``` can filter the most relevant controls out from a pool of irrelvant ones.
 I do not wish to present this as the final word on the matter, however.
 There is indeed room for extension.
-For example, to restate the iterative optimization (where $\mathbf X$ if our observed data matrix),
+For example, to restate the iterative optimization (where $\mathbf X$ is our observed data matrix),

 ```math